mdp18/OIC-Tutorials/README.md

 ## Create a Mock API in Apiary
 ###### Step 1 - Sign up
-Sign up with Apiary with Github or email.
-Website URL:https://www.apiary.io/
+Sign up with Apiary with Github or email at the following link: https://www.apiary.io/

 ###### Step 2 - Start with the test project